wkumari/draft-wkumari-opsawg-sdi/README.md

 6. IANA Considerations

-   This document contains no IANA considerations.Template: Fill this in!
+   This document makes no requests of the IANA.

 7. Security Considerations

-   This needs to be completed, including:

-   1. We are trusting the vendor to have not kept a copy of the private key when the device initially generated its keypair.
-       Unfortunately you are already trusting the vendor in many ways - it could have included a backdoor in it's code, etc.

-   2. Devices should be storing their keying information in something like a TPM, to help mitigate the private key being extracted (e.g read off disk) in shipping, when the device is first unpacked by smart-hands, etc).
-A number of vendors already include a TPM for other security functions.
+   This mechanism is intended to replace either expensive (traveing employees) or insecure mechanisms of installing newly deployed devices such as: unencrypted config files which can be downloaded by connecting to unprotected ports in datacenters, mailing initial config files on flash drives, or emailing config files and asking a third-party to copy and paste it over a serial termainal.
+It does not protect against devices with malicious firmware, nor theft and reuse of devices.

+   An attacker (e.g a malicious datacenter employee) who has physical access to the device before it is connected to the network the attacker may be able to extract the device private key (especially if it isn't stored in a TPM), pretend to be the device when connecting to the network, and download and extract the (encrypted) config file.

+   This mechanism does not really protect against a malicious vendor - while the keypair should be gnerated on the device, and the private key should be securely stored, we cannot detect or protect against a

+Kumari & Doyle          Expires December 2, 2019                [Page 7]

+Internet-Draft                  template                        May 2019

+   vendor who claims to do this, but instead generates the keypair off device and keeps a copy of the private key.
+It is largely understood in the operator commmunity that a malicious vendor or attacker with physical access to the device is largely a "Game Over" situation.

+   Even when using a secure bootstrapping mechanism, security concious operators may wish to bootstrapping devices with a minimal / less sensative config, and then replace this with a more complete one after install.

 8. Acknowledgements

-   The authors wish to thank some folk, including Benoit Claise, Colin Doyle, Sam Ribeiro, and Sean Turner.
+   The authors wish to thank eveyone who contributed, including Benoit Claise, Sam Ribeiro, Michael Richardson, Sean Turner and Kent Watsen.

-Kumari & Doyle            Expires July 20, 2019                 [Page 7]

-Internet-Draft                  template                    January 2019

 9. References